DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-6/README.md

 Note that when you use an `import` statement with an asterisk, you import only the public classes inside that package.
 Other c lasses remain hidden and can be used only by other c lasses in that package.

 Creating a good package consists of defining a small, clean set of public classes and methods for other classes to use and then implementing them by using any number of hidden support classes.

+### Interfaces

+Interfaces, like abstract classes and methods, provide templates of behavior that other classes are expected to implement.